Understanding their community is the superpower of the most powerful brands and creators.

-Subo the Survey Bot allows you to create one-question polls, and multi-question polls in your Discord server.
-You can create surveys with the help of AI (/draft command) or from scratch (/survey command).
+Subo the Survey Bot allows you to create one-question polls, and multi-question surveys in your Discord server.
+You can create surveys from scratch (/survey command) or with the help of AI (/draft command).

 Subo follows a freemium model.
 It is free to use for most users, with premium versions available for large customers and power-users.

 In this blog post, we'll look at how to create a multi-question survey from scratch in your Discord server with Subo the Survey Bot!